-1) Regularly clean the face of each vacuum pad (fig. 1A), using soapy water or other mild cleansers to remove oil, dust and other contaminates.
+Regularly clean the face of each vacuum pad (fig. 1A), using soapy water or other mild cleansers to remove oil, dust and other contaminants.

-Solvents, petroleum-based products (including kerosene, gasoline and diesel fuel) or any other harsh chemicals can damage pads.
+Solvents, petroleum-based products (including kerosene, gasoline and diesel fuel) or other harsh chemicals can damage vacuum pads.

-Many rubber conditioners can leave a hazardous film on pads.
+Many rubber conditioners can leave a hazardous film on vacuum pads.

-- 2) Prevent liquid from entering the vacuum system through the suction hole on the pad face. - 3) Wipe the pad face clean, using a clean sponge or lint-free cloth to apply the cleanser.1 - 4) Allow the pad to dry completely before using the lifter.
+- 2) Prevent liquid from entering the vacuum system through the suction hole on the pad face. - 3) Wipe each pad face clean, using a clean sponge or lint-free cloth to apply the cleanser.1 - 4) Allow each pad to dry completely before using the lifter.